Key Takeaways

 Key design decisions

-price_at_purchaseonorder_items— stores the price snapshot, not a live foreign key to the current product price.statusas aVARCHARENUM-equivalent — useENUMin MySQL or aCHECKconstraint in PostgreSQL for tighter validation.- Soft-delete pattern via
+price_at_purchaseonorder_itemsstores the price snapshot at sale time, not a live foreign key to the current product price.statusas aVARCHARENUM-equivalent — useENUMin MySQL or aCHECKconstraint in PostgreSQL for tighter validation at the database level.- Soft-delete via

 -- MySQL